 University of Minnesota Medical Center

 The University of Minnesota Medical Center is a major academic hospital in the Twin Cities and serves as a quaternary referral center for a multi-state catchment area.
 It is made up of two hospitals and dozens of specialty and subspecialty clinics on the East and West Bank campuses of the University of Minnesota in Minneapolis.
+UMMC is part of M Health Fairview, a partnership between the University of Minnesota, University of Minnesota Physicians, and Fairview Health Services.
 Residents spend time on multiple rotations including general medicine wards, medical ICU, advanced heart failure service, subspecialty consult services and outpatient clinic rotations.
 They have the opportunity to work closely with subspecialists and to treat highly medically complex patients.
 The faculty at the University of Minnesota Medical Center are dedicated to teaching and are consistently recognized for excellence in patient care and cutting-edge research.

 Clinics and Surgery Center Primary Care Clinic

 The resident primary care clinic is located in the M Health Clinic and Surgery Center (CSC), a state-of-the-art outpatient center located a block from the hospital.
 The CSC houses a wide range of specialists located in one, easy to access location.
 The space is designed for collaboration and to allow our care teams to work together in new ways to meet each patient's unique needs.

 Associate Program Director